-The “world’s largest” thing that began my obsession may have called neighboring Nebraska home.
-But it seemed fitting to kick off my Wandering the World’s Largest adventure in Iowa with Albert the World’s Largest Bull.
+The world’s largest thing that began my obsession may have called neighboring Nebraska home.
+But Albert the World’s Largest Bull in Audubon, Iowa will always have a special place in my heart.

-Whether you find it surprising or not, the Hawkeye State is a land full of immense attractions.
-From the World’s Largest Ball of Popcorn to the World’s Largest Manmade Grotto, choosing just one Iowa wonder to focus on was no easy task.
-But when I looked back on all the super-sized spots I’ve visited over the years, I realized a huge Hereford from Audubon, Iowa had already stolen my heart.
+Whether you find it surprising or not, the Hawkeye State is full of immense attractions.
+From the World’s Largest Ball of Popcorn to the World’s Largest Manmade Grotto, choosing an Iowa wonder to visit is no easy task.
+But if you’re traveling across the western part of the state on Interstate 80, a detour to Audubon to say hi to Albert the Bull is an easy choice.

 The History of Albert the Bull